PsykoDev/auto-club-rewards/Readme.md

-# Club Rewards
+## Automatic collection of your Club Rewards.

-## Automatic collection of Club Rewards
+---

 ## To make it work edit the config.json file and add you character name.
 - Multiple Names `["Whutevar", "Whatevar"]`